lrdj/cc/_posts/2025-07-28-AP-Candide.md

  - protest
 ---

-# Voltaire: "Candide Visits Morningside Heights"
+# "Candide Visits Morningside Heights"

-Excerpt:
+Excerpted from imaginary Voltaire:

 In the best of all possible universities, young Pangloss enrolled at Columbia, hoping to study Philosophy, Modern Hebrew, and the Architecture of Dissent.
 But lo!
 A decree came from the Empire: Thou shalt surrender thine research grants unless thou denouncest thine own students, extinguishest thy troublesome historians, and appointeth a Provost of Balanced Middle East Discourse, preferably with clearance from the Department of Civilized Feelings.